 If you make the first cut and are called back for a second interview, personal finance expert Barbara Friedberg suggests scanning department stores for clearance-priced accessories.
 Jazz up your basic suit or dress with a pop of color from a sharp tie or an accent pin.
 If you feel overdressed during your first interview, hit the sale racks for a blazer and matching slacks or skirt.

 Best credit card for basic job-hunting expenses

-Chase Freedom® Right now, they're offering a $100 bonus cash back after you make $500 in purchases in your first 3 months from account opening.
+Chase Freedom® Right now, for new card holders they're offering for a sign-up bonus after you spend $500 on purchases in your first 3 months from account opening.
 Plus earn a $25 Bonus after you add your first authorized user and make a purchase within this same 3-month period.
 This means that Chase could end up picking up part of the tab for your basic interview wardrobe.

 You can also receive 1 percent cash back on all your purchases, giving you something back on related expenses such as online job-search services, networking power breakfasts, resume preparation, interview coaching, and so on.
-If you enroll you can also earn up to 5 percent cash back on rotating categories subject to quarterly maximum spend limit in combined purchases.
+If you enroll each quarter you can also earn up to 5 percent cash back on rotating categories subject to quarterly maximum spend limit of $1,500 in combined purchases.

 Best credit card to keep the gas tank full

 A government survey estimates that most Americans spend just under a half-hour commuting to work every day.
 When researchers from Gallup excluded telecommuters from a similar poll, they bumped their best guess to a 45-minute round trip to the office.
 Your first commute, of course, is to the job interview.

 Booking multiple interviews could force you to drive in opposite directions throughout the week, so you could easily spend a chunk of your savings on gasoline.
 Gas rewards cards shave some of those costs, letting you earn back some of your gas money as rebates or bonus merchandise.